mercadopago/devsite-docs/guides/online-payments/checkout-api/advanced-integration.en.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Create customers and cards

-To create customers and cards, submit the e-mail field and generated token.
+To create customers and cards, submit the e-mail field payment_method_id, issuer_id and generated token.
 You will add every customer using the `customer` value, and cards as `card`.

 [[[